Small Business Retirement Plans in Newport News, VA

 Setting Up a SEP-IRA

-- Select a Financial Institution: Selecting a financial institution involves choosing an institution like a bank, brokerage firm, or credit union.
-You can also opt for a digital financial institution.
+• Select a Financial Institution: Selecting a financial institution involves choosing an institution like a bank, brokerage firm, or credit union.
+Alternatively, an online financial institution.

-- Maintain Records: Maintaining records involves keeping comprehensive records of all contributions made to employee accounts, including dates and sums.
+• Maintain Records: Keep complete records of all contributions made to employee accounts, including dates and amounts.
 Additionally, ensure records are organized and easily accessible for inspection purposes.

 SIMPLE IRA

-"SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with up to 100 employees.
-Employees can fund their own accounts through deductions from their salaries, and employers can also make contributions.
-This plan is inexpensive as it's mainly funded by employees, and their contributions can be deductible from taxes.
+"SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with a maximum of 100 employees.
+Employees can make contributions to their own accounts through deductions from their salaries, and employers can also contribute.
+This plan is affordable as it's mainly funded by employees, and their contributions can be eligible for tax deduction.

 Benefits of a SIMPLE IRA